-If you click on each subject icon on the home page, there is a breakdown of the types of book and the content needed.
+If you click on each subject under the 'Genres' section of the 'Are you an Author?' tab, there is a breakdown of the types of book and the content needed.
 However before you look at this, take a minute or two to read on so that you understand what the book will look like and what you will need to provide to be an author with DB Publishing.

 Due to the changing nature of the book industry, DB Publishing now publish physical books as short run digital print titles only, as well as producing them in e-book format.
 All books are printed in the old ‘royal’ size (234mmx156mm) which is the size of a new hardback novel.

 - Your book will never be out of print.
 As it is printed from digital files, the book will be available as long as we want it to be.

 - The book is printed and distributed by Marston Book Services - one of the foremost distributors in the UK to the whole UK book market as well as overseas customers.